 Custom Templates allow you to change the layout of brand, category, product, and web pages from the default layout to best suit your store and brand.

-For instructions on creating Blueprint templates refer to Creating Custom Template Files.
+For instructions on creating Blueprint templates see Accessing and Customizing Template Files (Blueprint).

 Creating the custom template involves advanced Web development.
 If you are not comfortable writing and editing code, we recommend getting in touch with one of our BigCommerce Partners.